Muqi1029/Muqi1029.github.io/_pages/about.md

   - /about.html
 ---

-Hello there!
-I am Muqi Li, currently a junior majoring in Data Science and Big Data Technology at ECNU.
-My research interests primarily focus on:
+Hello!
+I am Muqi Li, a senior university student majoring in Data Science and Big Data Technology at East China Normal University (ECNU).
+My life motto is "Everything is Reasonable," and my personal goal and lifelong pursuit is to build an AI system that is:

-- Unsupervised Learning and Multimodal Learning: Developing advanced unsupervised learning techniques and exploring their applications in multimodal data processing.
-- Parallel and Distributed Computing: Investigating federated learning and privacy-preserving computation to create efficient systems that safeguard data privacy.
-- Large Models and Their Applications: Crafting efficient deep learning algorithms and machine learning systems to advance the practical application of large language models and drive broader technological breakthroughs.
+1. Scalable
+2. Robust
+3. Trustworthy
+4. Efficient

+Based on these four core requirements, my research interests include:

+- **Parallel and Distributed Computing**: Designing more effective and efficient algorithms to enhance scalability and robustness in computing processes.
+- **Uncertainty Qualification**: Making AI systems more trustworthy.
+- **Machine Learning Systems**: Developing better serving and training infrastructure, and co-designing hardware and software to contribute to the broader community.

-I am actively seeking relevant research opportunities.
-If my interests align with yours, please feel free to reach out!
+I love collaboration.
+If our interests align, please feel free to reach out!